cssr-tools/expreccs/README.md

 1. Gasda, S.E., et al., 2024.
 Quantifying the impact of regional-scale pressure interference on commercial CO2 storage targets for multiple licenses. http://dx.doi.org/10.2139/ssrn.5053633.

 ## About expreccs
-The _expreccs_ package is funded by Wintershall Dea, Equinor, Shell, and the Research Council of Norway [project number 336294].
+The _expreccs_ package is funded by Harbour Energy, Equinor, Shell, and the Research Council of Norway [project number 336294].
 This is work in progress. [_Here_](https://www.norceresearch.no/en/projects/expansion-of-resources-for-co2-storage-on-the-horda-platform-expreccs) is the link to the project details.
 Contributions are more than welcome using the fork and pull request approach.
 For new features, please request them raising an issue.